belivan/flir_stereo/catkin_ws/src/mmpug_flir_ros/README.md

 And pass in the appropiate path to the driver.
 Then, put in reasonable ros parameters in the launch file for each camera just like `flir_ros.launch`.
 See `multiple_flir_ros.launch` as an example.

+## Time Synchronization
+This packages assumes that the camera is being trigger by a 60 hz pulse that aligns with system time.

 ## Offline image rectification
 1. For data without rectified and camera info, use the